neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 print(pipeline_outputs)
 ```

-If you are running on a cloud instance, you may get an error that open-cv cannot find `libGL.so.1`.
+If you are running in the cloud, you may get an error that open-cv cannot find `libGL.so.1`.
 Running the following on Ubuntu installs it:

 ```
 apt-get install libgl1-mesa-glx